On qualitative properties of solutions for elliptic problems with the $p$-Laplacian through domain perturbations: Nonradiality of least energy nodal solutions

 Consider now problem \eqref{D} in some annulus $B_{R_1}(0) \setminus \overline{B_{R_0}(0)}$.
 Suppose that this problem possesses a least energy nodal solution $u$ which is radial.
 Hence, there exists $r \in (R_0,R_1)$ such that, without loss of generality, $u^+$ is a least energy positive solution of \eqref{D} in $B_{R_1}(0) \setminus \overline{B_r(0)}$ and $-u^-$ is a least energy negative solution of \eqref{D} in $B_r(0) \setminus \overline{B_{R_0}(0)}$.
 Shifting $B_r(0)$ along $e_1$ on a sufficiently small distance $s \geqslant 0$, we get a contradiction as above.
 Indeed, Proposition~\ref{prop:annulus}, together with the invariance of \eqref{D} upon orthogonal transformations of coordinates, implies that

 and corresponding minimizers generate a function from $\mathcal{M}$ which energy is strictly less than $\nu$.
 A contradiction.

 {\bf Acknowledgments.} The first author was supported by the project LO1506 of the Czech Ministry of Education, Youth and Sports.
+The second author was supported by the grant 17-01-00678 of Russian Foundation for Basic Research.
 The second author wishes to thank the University of West Bohemia, where this research was started, for the invitation and hospitality.
+The authors would like to thank A.I.\ Nazarov for stimulating discussions and valuable advices.